Coldcard/firmware/docs/limitations.md

 - we can import a BIP32 HD-wallet root private key in XPRV format
 - it's assumed to be top-level, and we don't store the parent fingerprint or depth value
+- SLIP-132 format HD-wallet keys are also supported (xprv/yprv/zprv), but we strip the implied address format

 # PIN Codes